ornellion/100DaysOfCode/round2-log.md

 **Thoughts**:

 Oh functions, how I missed you so! 🥲 All my Python knowledge is coming back, even if it's tripping me up a little when it comes to syntax.
 There are subtle but important nuances.
-Also started the final course for the freeCodeCamp Responsive Web Design Certification 🙌 I've come this far it makes sense to complete the final two project and gain the certification!
+Also started the final course for the freeCodeCamp Responsive Web Design Certification 🙌 I've come this far it makes sense to complete the final two projects and gain the certification!
 That way both of the resources will be going through JavaScript!

+---

+### Day 38: April 12, 2024

+**Today's Progress**:

+- freeCodeCamp: Completed **Learn CSS Transforms by Building a Penguin** course 🎉
+- Started **Build a Product Landing Page** project

+**Thoughts**:

+Made progress with completing the freeCodeCamp certification.
+As always, coming up with the idea and design is always the hardest part of it.
+And I would have thought that over 3 months in now creating a fixed navigation bar would come more naturally! 😅 I'm looking forward to my projects having more interactivity through JavaScript and learning about all the libraries we have access to!
+I feel like I've leanred a lot but barely scratched the surgace.